tomtom-international/vault-assessment-prometheus-exporter/vault_monitor/secret_expiration_monitor/README.md

 ### Services

 Under the `services` key is a list of services with secrets to monitor.
+The goal of providing services is to allow the exporter to provide a label which clearly distinguishes between different services or aspects of a service - e.g. `backend` and `frontend` or `shop` and `mailing list`.

 A service in this context is merely a logical grouping, and beyond the fact a `service` label will be added by this name to each metric, it has no effect.

 Each service can contain the following: